tekniktjek/seed-ionic/README.md

 #### Adding messages to a synchronized array

 This app uses the [`$firebaseArray`](https://www.firebase.com/docs/web/libraries/angular/guide/synchronized-arrays.html) service to store message data in a synchronized array.
 Using `$firebaseArray`, our local Angular array is kept in sync with our remote Firebase data.
 To add items to `$firebaseArray`, use the $add() method.

-## Running your app

-You can run this app in the browser using the command `ionic serve`, or use `ionic serve --lab` to run it in the browser with a side by side iOS and Android view.

-To run your app in the iOS or Android emulator, follow the instructions in our [documentation](https://www.firebase.com/docs/web/libraries/ionic/guide.html#section-running-in-the-emulator).
+Check out the [AngularFire documentation](https://www.firebase.com/docs/web/libraries/angular/guide/synchronized-arrays.html) for more details on how this works.

 ## Testing your app

 ## Securing your app

-This seed app has very basic security rules to ensure that only logged in users can add messages to the list.
+This seed app has very basic security rules to ensure that only logged in users can add messages to the list, and that new messages are not empty.
 You can see them in the `rules.json` file.
+If you're using Firebase Hosting to deploy your application, you can deploy your security rules file to Firebase by adding a `rules` parameter to your `firebase.json` file.
+Check out the [hosting documentation](https://www.firebase.com/docs/hosting/guide/full-config.html#section-advanced-properties) for details on configuring this.

 For more details on security rules, check out the [security quickstart](https://www.firebase.com/docs/security/quickstart.html) in our documentation.

 ## Deploying your app